-- Demonstrate the ability to design, develop and implement a simple website using HTML5. - Demonstrate knowledge of key principles and technologies in basic website design, such as the purpose and application of HTML and CSS. - Demonstrate knowledge and understanding of current development in web design and web standards. - Understand Server Configurations and Services.
+- Demonstrate knowledge of key principles and technologies in basic website design, such as the purpose and application of HTML and CSS. - Demonstrate knowledge and understanding of current development in web design and web standards. - Understand Server Configurations and Services.

 ITBY14 DESIGN PATTERNS L T P C 3 0 0 3